Fallen LI marine's dad: Russian bounty reports 'reopen a wound'

 "I find it hard to believe that we will ever be able to prove that particular incident, or any of the other incidents, was tied to it unless there was a smoking gun," he said.

+Robert's mother, Felicia Arculeo of Freeport, told CNBC Monday that "the parties who are responsible should be held accountable, if that’s even possible.”

+Arculeo, a municipal customer service agent for the Village of Freeport, declined to comment Tuesday, adding that the new revelations were too painful to discuss.

 The Associated Press reported Tuesday that federal investigators are focused on the April 8, 2019 attack on a U.S. convoy that killed Hendriks, 25; Sgt.
-Chistopher Slutman, 43, of Newark, Delaware and a former FDNY firefighter; and Sgt.
+Christopher Slutman, 43, of Newark, Delaware, a former FDNY firefighter; and Sgt.
 Benjamin Hines, 31, of York, Pennsylvania.

 The three Marines, who were scheduled to return home only days before their deaths, were killed when a car rigged with explosives detonated near their armored vehicle as they returned to Bagram Airfield, the largest U.S. military installation in Afghanistan, officials said.